cynic-net/pactivate/README.md

 pactivate
 =========

+`pactivate` is a wrapper for [virtualenv]'s `activate` script that will additionally create a virtual environment if one does not already exist.
+It depends only on the Python interpreter and its standard library; in particular it will bootstrap without virtualenv or even Pip, and never touch the user or system Python environment.
+It works with any version of Python supported by [`get-pip.py`], i.e., 2.7 onward.

-`pactivate` is a dependency-free script to create a Python [virtualenv] for a project.
-(This documentation assumes you already know how to use `virtualenv` virtual environments.)
+This documentation assumes you already have a general understanding of [virtualenv] virtual environments and know how to use the [`activate`] script.

-It requires no modules outside of the standard library included with Python itself.
-In particular it does not require `pip` or `virtualenv` modules (and completely ignores any versions of those you may have installed in your system or user environment); `pactivate` bootstraps the virtual environment from the latest releases of these available on the Internet.
+#### Dependencies

+When creating a virtual environment, the bootstrap process uses the latest versions of virtalenv and Pip from the 'net; any local copies are ignored.
-The only dependency is a Python interpreter itself.
-(This may be supplied by your OS distribution, third-party packages, or your own build from source, e.g., with [`pythonz`].)
+The only local dependency is a Python interpreter itself and its standard library.
+This may be supplied by your OS distribution, third-party packages, or your own build from source (e.g., with [`pythonz`]).

 Note that some Linux distributions, such as Debian and Ubuntu, do not supply the full set of standard libraries in their `python3` package.
 For